melvidoni/resume/content/publication/2021-ropensci.md

 - We propose a taxonomy of TD, extended to incorporate specific concepts related to R packages.

 - A dataset of manually labelled TD instances in R  peer-reviews documentation is made available publicly.
+Available [here](http://doi.org/10.5281/zenodo.4589573).